Prof. Dr. ir. Emanuël Habets

 Abstract: Recent exciting breakthroughs and revolutions of artificial intelligence (AI), especially deep learning models, in numerous fields also come with big challenges: lack of interpretability and explainability due to the “black box” nature of current deep learning models; deep learning models are vulnerable to adversarial attacks; and the scarcity of well annotated data in real-world problems.
 Such challenges are particularly critical for biomedical and healthcare applications.
 Our suggestion is to explore the intersection of traditional signal/image processing (SP/IP) and deep learning to make the decision making clinically meaningful and explainable, by leveraging domain knowledge with the learning ability of deep learning to mitigate the deficiencies of traditional SP/IP and black-box deep learning approaches.
 In this talk, I will first provide an overview and then focus on illustrative research on Parkinson’s Disease (PD) study (e.g., pose estimation based assessment and monitoring in Parkinson’s Disease using video data).
 We propose innovative strategies (e.g., self-supervision, partial annotation, data synthesis) for training deep learning models without or reducing the need for explicit annotated data.
 The talk will conclude by brainstorming future research directions.

 Dr. Zhang is Fellow of the Canadian Academy of Engineering, Fellow of the Engineering Institute of Canada, Fellow of the IEEE, a registered Professional Engineer in Ontario, Canada, and a member of Beta Gamma Sigma Honor Society.
-He is the general Co-Chair for the IEEE International Conference on Acoustics, Speech, and Signal Processing, 2021.
+He is the general Co-Chair for the IEEE International Conference on Acoustics, Speech, and Signal Processing, 2021 and 2027.
 He is the general co-chair for 2017 GlobalSIP Symposium on Signal and Information Processing for Finance and Business, and the general co-chair for 2019 GlobalSIP Symposium on Signal, Information Processing and AI for Finance and Business.
 He was an elected Member of the ICME steering committee.
 He is the general chair for ICME2024 and BioCAS2023.
 He is Editor-in-Chief for the IEEE JOURNAL OF SELECTED TOPICS IN SIGNAL PROCESSING.
-He is Senior Area Editor for the IEEE TRANSACTIONS ON IMAGE PROCESSING.
-He served as Senior Area Editor the IEEE TRANSACTIONS ON SIGNAL PROCESSING and Associate Editor for the IEEE TRANSACTIONS ON IMAGE PROCESSING, the IEEE TRANSACTIONS ON MULTIMEDIA, the IEEE TRANSACTIONS ON CIRCUITS AND SYSTEMS FOR VIDEO TECHNOLOGY, the IEEE TRANSACTIONS ON SIGNAL PROCESSING, and the IEEE SIGNAL PROCESSING LETTERS.
+He served as Senior Area Editor for the IEEE TRANSACTIONS ON IMAGE PROCESSING and the IEEE TRANSACTIONS ON SIGNAL PROCESSING.
+He served as Associate Editor for the IEEE TRANSACTIONS ON IMAGE PROCESSING, the IEEE TRANSACTIONS ON MULTIMEDIA, the IEEE TRANSACTIONS ON CIRCUITS AND SYSTEMS FOR VIDEO TECHNOLOGY, the IEEE TRANSACTIONS ON SIGNAL PROCESSING, and the IEEE SIGNAL PROCESSING LETTERS.
 He was selected as IEEE Distinguished Lecturer by the IEEE Signal Processing Society and by the IEEE Circuits and Systems Society.